sio2project/sinol-make/README.md

 so make sure this directory is in your `PATH`.
 [Here's](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7) how to add a directory to `PATH`.

-As `oiejq` works only on Linux-based operating systems, *we do not recommend* using operating systems such as Windows or macOS.
+As `sio2jail` works only on Linux-based operating systems, *we do not recommend* using operating systems such as Windows or macOS.
 Nevertheless `sinol-make` supports those operating systems, though there are additional installation steps required to use